Skip to Content

 This is a fabulous park for tide-pooling, paddling, clamming, and wildlife watching.
 The campground at Cobscook Bay State Park contains a mix of 106 reservable and non-reservable campsites that are nicely spread out and very private.

-There are several waterfront sites and others that are perched on a cliff overlooking the water with no water access.
+There are several waterfront sites and others perched on cliffs overlooking the water with no water access.
 Amenities include hot showers, a boat launch, a playground, and covered picnic pavilions.

 Campsites do not have hookups, but there are potable water faucets throughout the campground.